 The border between Jersey and France is effectively closed.
 The sense of being on a closed border has never been so clear since the last year of WWII, when the Allies were in Normandy and Jersey continued to be occupied by German forces.

 In Jersey, Covid 19 rates are close to zero and 49% of the population has received at least their first vaccination.
 Anne & I received our second jabs yesterday.
-With these rates of Covid and vaccination there is pressure to further release local down rules.
+With these rates of Covid and vaccination there is pressure to further release local lock down rules.
 In France Covid rates remain high and vaccination levels are low, the result of a mix of vaccination scepticism and government and EU failures.

 It was strange cooking outside on a clear night, enjoying sips of John’s two different sloe gins.
 We could see the lights twinkling on the French coast, where curfew is imposed at night fall (excessive restriction amounting to a breach of human rights?)